-Commercial: Space flights made from lightweight carbon composite materials will play an essential role in the development of sub-orbital tourist spaceflights.
+Commercial: Space flights made from lightweight carbon composite materials will be essential in developing sub-orbital tourist spaceflights.

 Flexible Plastic Screens: LEDs are placed on plastic foils to create electronic devices with flexible displays.

-Polyvinyl Chloride (PVC) is the most most widely produced synthetic polymer with more than 40 million tons annual production worldwide.
-It is one of the most important polymers in terms of contribution to the development of plastic engineering & technology.
+Polyvinyl Chloride (PVC) is the most widely produced synthetic polymer, with more than 40 million tons of annual production worldwide.
+It is one of the essential polymers contributing to plastic engineering & technology development.
 So it’s obvious I will go through its history too.

 1913: German Inventor Friedrich Klatte patented a polymerization technique to manufacture PVC.

-1926: Waldo Semin, from BF Goodrich in the US, invented plasticized PVC providing a synthetic replacement for increasingly expensive natural rubber.
+1926: Waldo Semin, from BF Goodrich in the US, invented plasticized PVC to replace increasingly expensive natural rubber.

 1930: RCA Victor launched the first commercially available vinyl long-playing record.